pinguy/kokoro-tts-addon/README.md

 # Kokoro TTS Add-on

-> 🧠 Local Neural Text-to-Speech for Firefox — fast, private, offline.
+> 🧠 Local Neural Text-to-Speech for Chrome — fast, private, offline.

 > **Tested on a Xeon E3-1265L v3 (2013)** — Ran multiple TTS jobs in parallel with barely perceptible lag.
 > If it works on this, it'll fly on your machine.